Alterian/Alterian_EmailManagerAPICSharp/Readme.md

 ## Send multiple emails dynamically setting up an email varialbes (e.g Transactional Emails)

 The sample code below is useful for the scenario that 1) variable mapping in email creative needs to be done dynamically when sending an email, 2) each emails sent needs to be separated into a deployment in Email Manager, or 3) a list of emails to be sent is relatively large and frequency is low.
-Note: This sample is not for frequent sends, use Send an email or Send multiple emails using predefined email variable mappiings instead for frequent trigger.
+Note: This sample is not for frequent sends, use Send an email or Send multiple emails using predefined email variable mappings instead for frequent trigger.

 ```csharp
 em.GetCreative(creativeName).ID;